SoftUni-Internal/interactive-content/EN/04-Hibernate-Code-First/01-Hibernate-Code-First.md

+# Hibernate Code First Entity Relations

 [slide hideTitle]

-# Hibernate Code First Entity Relations
+# Inheritance

 Using relational databases we cannot apply the mechanism of inheritance.